Parliament of Finland: History

 The Parliament of Finland was preceded by the Diet of Finland (lantdagen; maapäivät, modern valtiopäivät), which had succeeded the Riksdag of the Estates in 1809.
 When the unicameral Parliament of Finland was established by the Parliament Act in 1906, Finland was an autonomous grand duchy and principality under the Imperial Russian Tsar, who ruled as the Grand Duke, rather than as an absolute monarch.
 Universal suffrage and eligibility was implemented, making Finland the second country in the world to adopt universal suffrage.
 Women could both vote and run for office as equals, and this applied also to landless people, with no excluded minorities.
 The first election to the Parliament was arranged in 1907.
 The first Parliament had 19 female representatives, an unprecedented number at the time, which grew to 21 by 1913.

 The first years of the new Parliament were difficult.
 Between 1908 and 1916 the power of the Finnish Parliament was almost completely neutralized by the Russian Tsar Nicholas II and the so-called "sabre senate" of Finland, a bureaucratic government formed by Imperial Russian Army officers during the second period of "Russification".
 The Parliament was dissolved and new elections were held almost every year.

-The Finnish Parliament received the true political power for the first time after the February Revolution (First Revolution) of 1917 in Russia.
-Finland declared its independence on 6 December 1917, and in the winter and spring of 1918 endured a civil war in which the forces of the Senate, known as the White Guard, defeated the socialist Red Guard.
+The Finnish Parliament received true political power for the first time after the February Revolution (First Revolution) of 1917 in Russia.
+Finland declared its full independence on 6 December 1917, and in the winter and spring of 1918 endured a civil war in which the forces of the Senate, known as the White Guard, defeated the socialist Red Guard.

 After the war, monarchists and republicans struggled over the country's form of government.
 The monarchists seemed to gain a victory when the Parliament elected a German prince as King of Finland in the fall of 1918.
-This decision was made on the basis of other Scandinavian countries also having monarchs.
+This decision was made on the basis of the other Nordic countries also having monarchs.
 However, the king-elect abdicated the throne after Imperial Germany was defeated in World War I, on 11 November 1918.
 In the parliamentary election of 1919, the republican parties won three-quarters of the seats, extinguishing the monarchists' ambitions.
 Finland became a republic with a parliamentary system, but in order to appease the monarchist parties, which favoured a strong head of state, extensive powers were granted to the President of Finland.